sflavelle/writing/Deliverer of Destiny (BOTW)/Chapters/10/02 Purah's Theory.md

 "Gee, thanks," you laughed.
 "That's why I started by delivering mail.
 How would I know I was a half-decent fighter?"

 "Modest as ever.
-But something about it has been bothering me, so I turned to our history, and well, reading up on the ancient legends has opened my eyes to something I wasn't sure was possible.
-(Y/N), there is a theory written by the ancient Sheikah involving a Hylian princess, a hero, and a manifestation of evil."
+But something about it has been bothering me, so I turned to our history, and well, in my search for answers about you I ended up reading up on legends and tales from the ancient Sheikah.
+(Y/N), did you know there is a theory written by the ancient Sheikah about a recurring conflict in history, involving a Hylian princess, a hero, and a manifestation of evil?"

 "How do you mean?"
 Your brows furrowed.